 Yes, if you were admitted to the SALT center you will be able to defer your SALT admission for up to two semesters.
 Your SALT Center application and application fee will be deferred.
 If you paid the SALT center enrollment fee, it will be refunded.
 You do not need to do anything else outside of submitting the Admissions deferment form to have your SALT Center Admission deferred to a future term.

 The University of Arizona does not require students to submit SAT of ACT scores for admission.
-If you take the SAT and have the score report sent to our office (School Code: 4832), your scores may enhance your chance for admission..
-Also, your English proficiency requirement will be waived if you achieve a SAT Verbal score of 580 or higher.
+If you take one of these tests and have the score report sent to our office (School Code: 4832), your scores may enhance your chance for admission.
+Additionally, your score may be eligible for completing Proof of English proficiency.

 Yes.
 The University of Arizona is accredited by the Higher Learning Commission.

 Yes.
 Please contact the Office of Admissions as firstname.lastname@example.org for information on how to receive an appeal packet, which could require information like:

 New personal statement.

 Letters of recommendation from academic sources.

 You may be eligible to receive a transfer I-20 for the University of Arizona.
 Submit an I-20 request in MyGlobal (under “Newly Admitted Students”) and enter your current school’s information to request a transfer of your SEVIS record.